vijaymathew/vijaymathew.github.io/books/info/chapter_8.md

         snr      = db_to_linear(snr_db)
         limit    = shannon_hartley_capacity(bw, snr)
         eff      = rate / limit
-        limit_str = f"{limit/1e6:.1f} Mbps"
+        limit_str = format_rate(limit)
-        rate_str  = f"{rate/1e6:.1f} Mbps"
+        rate_str  = format_rate(rate)
         print(f"{name:<20} {limit_str:>15} {rate_str:>14} {eff:>11.1%}")

 spectral_efficiency_analysis()
 ```

-Output (approximate):
+Output:
 ```
 System               Shannon limit    Actual rate   Efficiency
 -----------------------------------------------------------------
-56k modem               33.9 Mbps       0.1 Mbps        0.2%
+33.6k modem              33.9 kbps      33.6 kbps       99.1%
-ADSL2+                  43.8 Mbps      24.0 Mbps       54.8%
+ADSL2+                   25.6 Mbps      24.0 Mbps       93.8%
-VDSL2                  266.0 Mbps     100.0 Mbps       37.6%
+VDSL2                   225.9 Mbps     100.0 Mbps       44.3%
-802.11g                  83.2 Mbps      54.0 Mbps       64.9%
+802.11g                 133.2 Mbps      54.0 Mbps       40.6%
-802.11n MIMO            166.4 Mbps     300.0 Mbps      180.4%
+802.11n MIMO            332.4 Mbps     300.0 Mbps       90.3%
-802.11ac 4x4            266.0 Mbps    1300.0 Mbps      488.7%
+802.11ac 4x4            797.4 Mbps       1.3 Gbps      163.0%
-LTE Cat 6                83.2 Mbps     300.0 Mbps      360.6%
+LTE Cat 6               133.2 Mbps     300.0 Mbps      225.3%
-5G NR mmWave           1661.0 Mbps    4000.0 Mbps      240.8%
+5G NR mmWave              2.0 Gbps       4.0 Gbps      198.9%
 ```

 Some efficiencies exceed 100% — this seems to violate Shannon's theorem.
-The reason: MIMO (multiple-input, multiple-output) systems use multiple antennas to create *multiple parallel channels*, effectively multiplying the available bandwidth.
-The Shannon-Hartley formula applies to a single channel; MIMO systems use 2, 4, or more spatial streams simultaneously.
-The correct comparison would account for this.
+The reason is that systems like 802.11ac, LTE Cat 6, and 5G NR combine multiple spatial streams and/or aggregated channels.
+The Shannon-Hartley formula above is for a single channel.
+Once you account for MIMO and carrier aggregation, the apparent violation disappears.

-The 56k modem at 0.2% efficiency shows how far modems were from the theoretical limit in the 1990s — and how much room there was for improvement.
-Modern systems achieve 40-65% of the Shannon limit for single-channel links, which represents decades of coding and signal processing research.
+The 33.6k modem is already close to the single-channel Shannon limit of a telephone line, which is why classic dial-up modems plateaued where they did.
+Modern single-link systems in this toy table range from about 40% to 95% of the corresponding Shannon limit, while multi-stream systems exceed the single-link bound by opening multiple parallel channels.

 ---